pterafier/MultiplayerNotes/my-docs/docs/ProjectNotes.md

 - Add `"OnlineSubsystemSteam"` and `"OnlineSubsystem"` to the .build file

 ## Accessing the subsystem
-We use sessions to handle our multiplayer experiences, and the `OnlineSubsystem` comes with an interface, `IOnlineSessionInterface`.
+We use sessions to handle our multiplayer connections, and the `OnlineSubsystem` comes with an interface, `IOnlineSessionInterface`.
 We can store that interface like so:

 ```cpp
 // Pointer to the online session interface